itspangler/Adereon/methods.md

 ## Data Creation

-With a coordinate reference system selected, the next step was data creation.
-Here, I break down my process of data creation in a few steps.
+With a coordinate reference system selected, the next order of business was data creation.
+Here, I break down my process of data creation in a few different components.

+* I began with contextualizing the data, by which I mean I downloaded some other lunar data to create a map extent and get myself situated.
+* Next, referring to instructions from Lab 6, I georeferenced the scanned map of Adereon.
+* Finally, I did a little bit of geoprocessing (a combination of raster and vector tools) in order to save myself some time on the manual labor of drawing the continents.
+As it happens, this did not save me any time at all but was an interesting rabbit hole.
+In the following sections I'll break down each of these data creation steps.

 ### Contextualizing